dassoc/BIO_350/README.md

 - had to make a new env for this then just ran through it
 - created plot at end
 - use something like this for final project

+- week of 11/10 worked on final project
+- IC_ScikitLearn_Inclassexample7: practiced data cleaning and train-test on nitrate data